fal-works/hlc-compiler-sample/README.md

 This will compile `Main.hx` and generate an executable (just a black screen with sound effect) in the `bin` directory.

-Edit `libraries.hxml` to exclude some libraries.
+Edit `libraries.hxml` to switch/exclude any libraries.

-If you are having errors, see also: https://github.com/fal-works/hlc-compiler/wiki
+If you are having errors, see also: <https://github.com/fal-works/hlc-compiler/wiki>

 ## Misc

-The sample sound (`res/sound.wav`) is from: https://freesound.org/people/TolerableDruid6/sounds/461008/ ( [CC0](https://creativecommons.org/publicdomain/zero/1.0/) )
+The sample sound (`res/sound.wav`) is from: <https://freesound.org/people/TolerableDruid6/sounds/461008/> ( [CC0](https://creativecommons.org/publicdomain/zero/1.0/) )
+(EDIT 2022-04-19: Apparently it has been removed)